bap-ba-bip-boop/cv-hemsida/README.md

+# CV Website

-A Digital CV
+My Digital CV

+A website intended to work as a CV.
-Wanted to try some new things with this project including: testing react components and sass.
+Wanted to try some new things with this project including: testing react components and React Markdown.

 KeyWords:
 - React
 - React Tests
 - Github Pages
+- React Markdown
+- Deployment